-If the cumulative GPA falls below 4.0 at the end of any session an academic warning is issued.
-Students must then achieve a cumulative GPA of at least 4.0 within the next 24 credits taken, or earn a sessional GPA of at least 5.0 in the session which the 24th credit is completed and in each subsequent session until the cumulative average reaches 4.0, or be required to withdraw for 12 months.
+1. Academic Warning: Students whose cumulative grade point average falls below 4.0 at the end of any session, or who enter the Faculty with a grade point average equivalent to less than 4.0 on the York scale, receive an academic warning.
+Students on academic warning must achieve a cumulative grade point average of at least 4.0 within the next 24 credits taken, or earn a sessional grade point average of at least 5.0 in the session in which that 24th credit is completed and in each subsequent session until the cumulative average reaches 4.0, or be required to withdraw.